The world's largest website

 [c] frequent crater cracks.

-The MIG spray mode allows a shorter arc length than pulsed MIG:
+MIG spray, allows a shorter (less sensitive) arc length than pulsed MIG:

 The shorter arc length (wire tip to weld surface distance) allowed by spray transfer can provide a